marcus-crane/dotfiles/playground.md

----
-title: Playground
+# Playground
----

-This is a page for testing out mkdocs
+This is a page for testing out various things

 ```mermaid
 graph LR